ObradPR/PcShopApp/README.md

 ```
 If you are fan of running local app in environment as close as production, you just need to install client certificate for the application to work properly.

-- Locate the server.cert file in your project folder.
+- Locate the server.crt file in your project folder.
 You can find the certificate files at the following location:

     client